greekinRoma/SMPISD-MTPNet/readme.md

 ## Pretraining Weights

-Our weights is here: https://pan.baidu.com/s/1Bxkf9LQLc_94E_tMS-iftg?pwd=xt4z
+Our weights is here: https://pan.baidu.com/s/1tXpmKDyMTyMysqC3TaP8_w?pwd=ymsb

-The code is xt4z
+The code is ymsb

 ## Commands for Training